New York City II

 Castle Clinton (National Monument)

-As part of Battery Park, Southwest Battery (aka West Battery (1) or City Battery) was originally located here in 1795, in ruins by 1806.
+Southwest Battery (aka West Battery (1) or City Battery) was originally located here in 1795, in ruins by 1806.
 The current structure was built in 1809, with 28 guns.
 During the War of 1812, this was the Army's New York Harbor headquarters.
 It was given its current name in 1817, and was abandoned in 1821.
-It was given to the city in 1823, and it was used for many different purposes in its civilian life, including a theater (Castle Garden) (1840's), an Immigrant Station (1855 - 1890), and the New York City Aquarium (1896 - 1941).
+It was given to the city in 1823, renamed "Castle Garden", and it was used for many different purposes in its civilian life, including a live theater (1840's), an Immigrant Station (1855 - 1890), and the New York City Aquarium (1896 - 1941).
+Used as a temporary militia barracks during the early years of the Civil War (1861 - 1862) (Battery Park Barracks).
 Restored by NPS in the late 1960's and early 1970's.
 The fort was originally about 200 feet off of the mainland, connected by a causeway.
-Landfill operations in later years expanded Battery Park.
-Located just to the east was South Battery (1) (1810 - 1812) at the foot of Bridge Street.
+Landfill operations in later years (after 1855) expanded Battery Park to its present 25 acres.
+Located just to the east was South Battery (1) (1810 - 1812) at the foot of Bridge Street (at State Street).

 (Not to be confused with Fort Clinton (5) in Central Park.)